sailenk/TakeAwayTestApi/README.md

-This is Take Away Test Demo Solution.
+This is Take Away Test Demo Solution built on .Net 8 using SQLite and NUnit and Moq for test.
+You can run it directly on VS Code or Studio, you can either use POSTMAN or built in .Net feature to test endpoint or Swagger.
+Due to time constraint no logging feature added at the moment nor enchance feature such as authentication/authorization or token services.

 Data Models